What if you need a particular thesis and it’s NOT freely available online? You may use interlibrary loan to request a copy

 Request a copy via ILL (Interlibrary Loan)

-Note: In many cases we can acquire an electronic version, but some theses are often physically owned by only one library at the degree-granting institution.
+Note: In many cases we can acquire an electronic version, but some theses are only physically owned by the degree-granting institution.
 Some libraries will loan their copy, some will not.
 It’s always OK to try, but it’s not a sure thing that you’ll get it.

 OR

-• Find a record for the thesis in a Bethel database like ERIC or PsycINFO.
-Click on the link to Search for Bethel Libraries Full Text.
+Find a record for the thesis in a Bethel database like ERIC or PsycINFO.
+Click on the link to Check Full Text.
 Look for the link to request.

 See how to do this here.